 Tips to lower cholesterol: Keep on rotating amongst the kind of cooking oils you use.
 It helps in preventing essential fatty acid deficiency along with keeping cholesterol in check.
 Choose amongst sunflower, mustard, olive, safflower, rice bran oils.

 Selection of non-veg food while eating out: Choose chicken or fish instead of red meat or pork.
-Also avoid selecting menus with rich gravies; instead take grilled or roasted options.
+Also, avoid selecting menus with rich gravies; instead, take grilled or roasted options.

-Tips to lower cholesterol: Include coriander seeds (approx. 5 g daily) in your diet as they have cholesterol and blood glucose lowering effect.
+Tips to lower cholesterol: Include coriander seeds (approx. 5 g daily) in your diet as they have cholesterol and blood-glucose-lowering effect.
 They can be added to vegetables or can be had after soaking overnight.

-Reduce the risk of developing blockage in artery: Stick to a heart-healthy diet that is rich in whole grains, vegetables and fruits.
+Reduce the risk of developing a blockage in artery: Stick to a heart-healthy diet that is rich in whole grains, vegetables and fruits.
 Limit salt, saturated fats, sugar and cholesterol.
 If you’re overweight, devise a plan to lose weight.
 Get plenty of exercise each day.
 If you smoke, quit.

 Make TV Viewing Healthy: Do not use your remote, get up to change the channel.
 During commercial breaks instead of flipping through channels get up and take a walk.
 Do not eat while watching TV.

-Causes of Hair Loss: Infection of scalp or dandruff; a recent major surgery; pregnant or post delivery; undergoing significant emotional stress; following a crash diet, particularly one that is low in protein; taking certain medications, like antidepressants, chemotherapeutic drugs, certain birth control pills, painkillers.
+Causes of Hair Loss: Infection of scalp or dandruff; a recent major surgery; pregnant or post-delivery; undergoing significant emotional stress; following a crash diet, particularly one that is low in protein; taking certain medications, like antidepressants, chemotherapeutic drugs, certain birth control pills, painkillers.

 Eye Care in Diabetes: A diabetic person should get eye-check up done at least once every year.
-This is important to keep the eye related complications of diabetes i.e. cataract, glaucoma and retinopathy at bay before they become incurable.
+This is important to keep the eye-related complications of diabetes i.e. cataract, glaucoma and retinopathy at bay before they become incurable.

-Create a first-aid kit: Keep one at your home and car also carry one while traveling.
+Create a first-aid kit: Keep one at your home and car also carry one while travelling.
 It should have an antiseptic ointment plus lotion, assorted band-aids, gauze pads, hand sanitizer, cotton, various medications for general illnesses.
 Check the kit regularly for expiry dates and replace any used or out-of-date contents.
 Store the kit out of the reach of children.